mspnp/aks-baseline/08-workload-prerequisites.md

 # Workload Prerequisites

 The AKS Cluster has been [bootstrapped](./07-bootstrap-validation.md), wrapping up the infrastructure focus of the [AKS Baseline reference implementation](./).
 Follow the steps below to import the TLS certificate that the ingress controller will serve for Application Gateway to connect to your web app.
-Also you'll create the workload identity for your ingress controller (to access the cert from Key Vault).

 ## Steps